IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 # Treasure
 - Something for bluemoon
 - Loot dropped by owl
-	- ring of mind shielding
+	- Ring of mind shielding: a bronzework ring made of intricate woven wires, small green stones set at intervals.
+The weaving actually makes up magic runes, recognized by Gyrfalcon.
 - Loot dropped by assassin
 	- crossbow
 - gifts from npcs